lixonic/ecommercestudio/_posts/2020-05-20-debut-theme-upsell-product-cart.md

 And render it inside `sections/cart-template.liquid`  before the cart form {% raw %} `{% render 'upsell-product' %}`  {% endraw %}

-#### Fetch data from scheme settings in `snippet/upsell-product.liquid` .
+#### Fetch data from scheme settings in `snippet/upsell-product.liquid`
-Assuming that the product only has single variant
+Assuming that the product only has a single variant.

  {% raw %}
 ``` liquid